 An introduction to the chemical and thermodynamic principles and processes that control geological phenomena both at the earth’s surface and deep within the earth.
 Consideration of solid-earth equilibria (igneous, metamorphic, sedimentary, and weathering reactions), isotope geochemistry oxidation-reduction, natural aqueous solutions, and solid-aqueous equilibria.
 Lecture/problem-solving.

 Prerequisite: Geology 200 and elementary calculus, or permission of instructor

 Introduction to the geophysical techniques used to study large- and small-scale features and processes of the Earth.
-Emphasis placed on the fundamental principles of gravity, magnetism, seismology, heat transfer, and electrical methods as they apply to environmental problems through classroom lectures and laboratory and field exercises.
+Emphasis is placed on the fundamental principles of gravity, magnetism, seismology, heat transfer, and electrical methods as they apply to environmental problems.
+There are classroom lectures, laboratory and field exercises.
 Lecture/laboratory.
 Prerequisite: Any 100-level geology course.
 Geology 317 and introductory physics recommended

 Original research problems in the geosciences: environmental studies, mineralogy-geochemistry, sedimentology-oceanography, geomorphology-groundwater, structural geology-tectonics, geophysics, petrology-petrogenesis, paleontology-stratigraphy, and additional subjects of specialized interest.
 For advanced geology and geoscience students.

 Individual field and laboratory problems involving the preparation of a thesis.
 Open to qualified students only.
 [W]

 Thesis guidelines and documentation can be found in the following three PDF files.